InFusionSurf: Refining Neural RGB-D Surface Reconstruction Using Per-Frame Intrinsic Refinement and TSDF Fusion Prior Learning: Method

 Before handling this \perframe issue, we first adopt the image-plane deformation field and pose optimization techniques from \cite{NeuralRGBD} to correct the camera-pose errors and the potential global errors from the intrinsic parameters as well as the camera lens distortion.
 We modify the image-plane deformation field to use a two-layered shallow MLP to reduce the training time.

-Our \perframe scheme is performed in between the image-plane deformation field and pose optimization to correct the frame-specific errors unhandled by the global optimizations.
+Our \perframe scheme is performed after the image-plane deformation field has been applied to correct the depth-specific motion blurs.
 Specifically, we introduce four parameters per frame, two for scaling and the other two for translation purposes.
 Scaling and translation are applied to the normalized image coordinate before it is transformed into the world coordinate: